toofarm/shanecom/_content/posts/saving-uploaded-images-using-strapi.md

 Strapi [provides a plugin](https://docs.strapi.io/developer-docs/latest/plugins/upload.html#configuration) for handling file uploads and offers decent documentation on the same.

-However, Strapi's docs assume that you'll be uploading files directly to Strapi from the frontend.
-As such, Strapi's upload plugin will only accept FormData in its payload.
+However, Strapi's docs assume that you'll be uploading files directly to Strapi from the browser.
+Thus, Strapi's upload plugin will only accept FormData in its payload.

-Our app broke this pattern, since we had to pass FormData to the Next.js server, then pass it again to Strapi after authenticating.
+Our app broke this pattern, since we had to pass our images to the server on which Next.js executed its server-side code, then pass those same images along to Strapi after authenticating.
 As it turned out, reconstituting our [FormData](https://developer.mozilla.org/en-US/docs/Web/API/FormData) server-side within Next.js proved extremely frustrating.

 I won't go through all the approaches we tried to fix this issue, but suffice to say that we burned a host of productive hours with little to show for the effort to but a wide array of error messages.
 Despite our efforts, the best we could come up with was a useless blob of file binaries sitting on our Next.js server.